-Subject MFL KS3 MFL C L Curriculum Impact KS3 FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
+Subject MFL KS3 MFL Curriculum Impact KS3 FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
 SUMMATIVE; This describes individuals learning at the end of an instructional unit by comparing it against a standard or benchmark.
 (High Stakes Assessment) EVALUATIVE; This is about institutional accountability and comes after terminal exams.
 External agencies.
-TI Ann ME SC AL E nually Formal End of Year examinations as part of the Key Stage 3 Assessment Week.
+TI Annually ME SC AL E Formal End of Year examinations as part of the Key Stage 3 Assessment Week.
 These are teacher assessed.
 This covers the summer end of term topic assessments.
 Data is used to plot performance against the projected flight plan.
 Students will go through the test with staff and the mark scheme to identify areas that need additional support.
 Throughout KS3, peer and self-assessments are completed every lesson in individual tasks and ReACT targets are set by students themselves after summative assessments.
 The MFL Department tracks and evaluates summative assessment performance across the year to form a holistic view of student performance and progress and uses this to inform teaching, feedback, targets and intervention strategies.
 Departmental data spreadsheets are kept centrally on the subject drive.
+These are updated with all student data in KS3, and regularly monitored by the subject leader.